How much is my home worth?

 Factors such as your home’s square footage, the quality of fixtures and the number of appliances will all weigh into your property’s current value.
 However, there is far more that goes into this price.
 Your real estate agent will be able to help you compare your home to recently sold properties in your area, looking at further features such as the size of the lot, the home’s amenities and its location.
 Home improvements, upgrades, repairs or extensions could also add to the value of your property.
 If you have made any home improvements in recent years, be sure to let your agent know about these so that they can factor this into the appraisal.
 The neighbourhood itself will also factor into home values.
 Are there shopping centres, supermarkets, schools, parks, and hospitals nearby?
 Convenient public transport links and vicinity to metropolitan areas will all affect home values, as will crime rates and traffic levels.
 Lastly, it’s important to look at the current market in your neighbourhood; whether it is saturated, scarce or somewhere in between.

-How much is my house worth – what’s next?
+How much is my property worth – what’s next?

 If you’d like to find an agent with great market knowledge and experience, you can compare real estate agents at LocalAgentFinder.
 They’ll be able to give you an accurate estimate of the value of your home.
 Using our online comparison tool, you can also compare their sales history, performance data, commissions, fees and more.
 You can book a property appraisal through LocalAgentFinder.